Wallace Lawler: Ladywood

-At the 1966 general election, he switched to Birmingham, Ladywood.
-In what was by that time one of the smallest constituencies in the country, with an electorate of only just over 25,000 (to be compared with electorates of around double that in the rest of the city) Lawler found he was able to make a greater impact at Parliamentary level, campaigning directly with the people who lived in the area.
+At the 1966 general election he switched to contest Birmingham Ladywood.
+In what was by that time one of the smallest constituencies in the country, with an electorate of only just over 25,000 (to be compared with electorates of around double that in the rest of the city) Lawler found he was able to make a greater impact at parliamentary level, campaigning directly with the people who lived in the area.
 He managed to come second to Labour in 1966, beating the Conservatives into third place.
+The Birmingham Post wrote that Lawler waged a "canny campaign": "in his election posters, the fact that he is a Liberal is not mentioned.
+It just says: 'Back Lawler, Man o’ the People, to Win.'"

-He gained nearly 24% of the vote to Labour's 58%.
+Lawler gained nearly 24% of the vote to Labour's 58%.
 This result, plus the work in the constituency that Lawler did in the next three years, laid the foundation for his attempt on the seat at the Ladywood by-election in 1969.

-Ladywood by-election, 1969
+1969 Ladywood by-election

 Against the backdrop of massive redevelopment in Birmingham city centre, the electorate of Ladywood had shrunk, the constituency suffered from significant deprivation and its population would today be classified as socially excluded.
 Given his own background of community work and his experience as a city councillor, Lawler involved himself heavily in the problems of the community, championing the underprivileged and their concerns over housing, homelessness and social upheaval.

-In 1967, in the controversy which followed the first screening of the Television drama Cathy Come Home the previous December, he was reported as saying that he dealt with a "Cathy family" every day in his political work in Birmingham.
+In 1967, in the controversy which followed the first screening of the television drama Cathy Come Home the previous December, Lawler was reported as saying that he dealt with a "Cathy family" every day in his political work in Birmingham.
 Later in 1967, he organised a mass petition with more than 80,000 signatures to the prime minister to protest against increases in electricity prices, and that October he arranged a protest demonstration of mainly Birmingham pensioners to travel to London to hand in letters and petitions at 10 Downing Street.

-After the sitting Labour MP for Ladywood, Victor Yates, died in January 1969, a by-election was caused.
-The election writ was not moved for months, giving Lawler time to consolidate his position.
+After the sitting Labour MP for Ladywood, Victor Yates, died in January 1969, a by-election fell due.
+However, the election writ was not moved for months, giving Lawler time to consolidate his position.
 When the election was held on 26 June, he won the seat with a majority of 2,713 votes over his Labour rival Doris Fisher, with the Conservative, Dr Louis Glass, in third place.
 All three candidates were members of Birmingham City Council.
 Ladywood was the first Liberal parliamentary success in Birmingham for 80 years.